 Shame, Abuse Victims, and the Woman at the Well

-John 4:7-18 A woman from Samaria came to draw water.
+(John 4:7-18 ESV) (7) A woman from Samaria came to draw water.
 Jesus said to her, “Give me a drink.”
 (8) (For his disciples had gone away into the city to buy food.)
 (9) The Samaritan woman said to him, “How is it that you, a Jew, ask for a drink from me, a woman of Samaria?”
 (For Jews have no dealings with Samaritans.)
 (10) Jesus answered her, “If you knew the gift of God, and who it is that is saying to you, ‘Give me a drink,’ you would have asked him, and he would have given you living water.”
 (11) The woman said to him, “Sir, you have nothing to draw water with, and the well is deep.
 Where do you get that living water?
 (12) Are you greater than our father Jacob?
 He gave us the well and drank from it himself, as did his sons and his livestock.”

 Here is still another encounter between a woman and Jesus.
 You have these all through the Gospels, and they are very good therapy for abuse victims.
 Here is a human being.
 She is a woman.
 A Samaritan woman.
-A husband-less woman who had been through five husbands and was now on a sixth, though apparently not married.
+A husband-less woman who had been through five husbands and was now living with a sixth man, though apparently not married.
 The way some of those cultures handled divorce back then, she may not have been some kind of loose woman.
 I don’t know for sure.
 But those five husbands could have dumped her.
 David Instone-Brewer tells us a lot about marriage and divorce back then in his books.

 But what we do know is that here we have a woman who has been deeply shamed.
 Despised by Jews.
 A woman.
 A woman with no husband.
-Just some guy hanging with her.
+Just some guy living with her.
 And a formula like that adds up to one big ugly pile of shame.

 We are shamed in many ways – but primarily by other people, and by our own thoughts.
 Parents shame their children.
 People in authority like teachers and pastors shame us sometimes.
-And you all know it – abusers shame their victim.
+And you all know it: abusers shame their victim.
 A shamed victim who sees no worth in herself, who just cannot grasp how anyone would want to have a relationship with her — now there is a person who is much easier for the abuser to control.
 Shame is the abuser’s diabolical friend.

 How do abusers shame victims?
 How do they not!
 They shame with every word, every look, every action.
 They shame by withholding money.
 They shame by mocking her interests, by ridiculing the meal she made, by demeaning her friends until she has none.
 They shame by joking about how her body looks, or how pathetic she is in bed.
 They shame her by not talking to her for days.
 They shame her with all kinds of perverted sexual demands.
 And they have her.
 In her shame, she cannot even begin to grasp where else she would go.
 Often, even her own family has been won over by the abuser until they too are ashamed of her.
 Even more sad is the fact that her whole church family can be turned against her by the abuser’s scheming methods.

-Galatians 2:20 I have been crucified with Christ.
+(Galatians 2:20 ESV) I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.

 * Amazon affiliate link — ACFJ gets a small percentage if you purchase via this link